INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 You have a long history of working with DIO, first on the STRANGE HIGHWAYS and ANGRY MACHINES albums in the ’90s and more recently on the MASTER OF THE MOON record.
 How did you end up becoming a member of the band in 1993?

 Well, first WAR & PEACE broke up in March 1992.
-It was like the next day, and I’m not exaggerating, that Don Dokken called me up and said he was working on another solo record and asked if I would be interested in writing it and I said "Yeah, sure.”
-So we started working together and instantly our songwriting thing clicked and pretty soon it was sounding like DOKKEN.
+It was like the next day, and I’m not exaggerating, that Don Dokken called me up and said he was working on another solo record and asked if I would be interested in writing it, and I said, “Yeah, sure.”
+So we started working together, and instantly our songwriting thing clicked, and pretty soon, it sounded like DOKKEN.
 That basically led to the DOKKEN DYSFUNCTIONAL record, the basics of that.
-We worked close to a year and my feeling was at that point that I wouldn’t mind writing or working with him, but didn’t really want to be in the band if it was a Don Dokken solo thing.
-If we were going to do DOKKEN, that was different, but at that point we weren’t.
-Then one day Vinnie [Appice] and Ronnie [James Dio] came over to my house, because we’re all neighbors.
+We worked for close to a year, and my feeling was that I wouldn’t mind writing or working with him, but I didn’t really want to be in the band if it was a Don Dokken solo thing.
+If we were going to do DOKKEN, that was different, but at that point, we weren’t.
+Then one day, Vinnie [Appice] and Ronnie [James Dio] came over to my house because we’re all neighbors.
 They had been working with Jimmy Bain, if I’m not mistaken, and there were some problems.
-They said "Do you know any bass players?" and I said "Yeah, ME!”
-So that moment we went literally down the street to their rehearsal place and started jamming and it just fell together immediately.
+They said, “Do you know any bass players?” and I said, “Yeah, ME!”
+So that moment, we went literally down the street to their rehearsal place and started jamming, and it just fell together immediately.
 That was an amazing year.

 The STRANGE HIGHWAYS record, the first DIO album after Ronnie’s reunion with BLACK SABBATH had gone to shambles, was quite a departure from the traditional DIO sound, wouldn’t you say?

 I wish it had sounded a little different because I felt so good about the material when we were doing it.
 I loved the record and was really excited about the way it all came together.
-I wasn’t pleased with the final sound of the record, but other than that I was very happy about it.
-I’ve heard stuff off it recently and the sound still bugs me, but I think there are some great songs on there that got totally overlooked.
+I wasn’t pleased with the final sound of the record, but other than that, I was pleased about it.
+I’ve heard stuff off it recently, and the sound still bugs me, but I think some great songs on there got totally overlooked.

-The guitar player for DIO at the time, Tracy G, sure received a lot of criticism for his part on those records, ANGRY MACHINES especially, didn’t he?
+The guitar player for DIO at the time, Tracy G, received a lot of criticism for his part on those records; ANGRY MACHINES especially, didn’t he?

 How did you end up going from DIO back to DOKKEN again?

 In 1993 I considered myself a permanent member of the band [DIO].
-What happened after that is, I mean I was in it for a couple of years and then when the DOKKEN thing happened I sat down with Ronnie and even he said "You’ve got to go do the DOKKEN thing.
+What happened after that is, I mean, I was in it for a couple of years, and then when the DOKKEN thing happened, I sat down with Ronnie, and even he said, “You’ve got to go do the DOKKEN thing.
 Fans would be disappointed if you didn’t do that.
 DIO can carry on without you.”
-So even Ronnie gave his blessing on that and that’s when I left.
-I did do one other tour with them in South America in 1997 when I had some down time from DOKKEN.
+So even Ronnie gave his blessing on that, and that’s when I left.
+I did one other tour with them in South America in 1997 when I had some downtime from DOKKEN.
 And now I did another record just a few years ago, so I think we have an ongoing relationship.

 DIO FAMILY STUFF

-In the early ’90s you also worked for a period with two other DIO alumni, Craig Goldy and Scott Warren.
-During this time you appeared on Craig’s solo album "Insufficient Therapy" as well.
+In the early ’90s, you also worked for two other DIO alumni, Craig Goldy and Scott Warren.
+During this time, you appeared on Craig’s solo album “Insufficient Therapy” as well.
 Can you tell us more about these collaborations?

-Craig was doing the solo record, so I came in and wrote and sang a couple of songs with him, which was really fun by the way.
-It was while we were working together, but that was separate from our project, which was a progressive band.
-One of these days I’ll put out the demos.
+Craig was doing the solo record, so I came in and wrote and sang a couple of songs with him, which was really fun, by the way.
+While we were working together, it was separate from our project, which was a progressive band.
+One of these days, I’ll put out the demos.
 It’s really cool stuff, very out there.

 ODDS & ENDS

-In 1992 you were featured on bass on the last release by THE MACAULEY SCHENKER GROUP titled "M.S.G".
-How did you end up working with "the Mad Axeman"?
+In 1992 you were featured on bass on the last release by THE MCAULEY SCHENKER GROUP titled “M.S.G.”
+How did you end up working with “the Mad Axeman”?

-I think it was in 1991 that we did it, and then we did an acoustic tour in the summer of 1992.
+In 1991, we did it, and then we did an acoustic tour in the summer of 1992.
 I honestly don’t remember, but somehow James [Kottak] and I ended up playing on the record.
 James and I had done a lot of records together at that point.
-We just came in and it was so much fun jamming with Michael every day.
-And then when they did the acoustic they had another guy on guitar and he couldn’t do some dates, so they called me up and said "Hey, can you go on tour?”
-I said "I guess." and they said "The problem is, it’s tomorrow.".
+We just came in, and it was so much fun jamming with Michael every day.
+And then when they did the acoustic, they had another guy on guitar, and he couldn’t do some dates, so they called me up and said, “Hey, can you go on tour?”
+I said, “I guess.” and they said, “The problem is, it’s tomorrow.”.
 I had to stay up all night, drink a lot of coffee, learn these songs and go in and practice really fast.
 It was really fun because I love acoustic guitar and the way I always looked at it was that I was getting free guitar lessons from Michael Schenker.

 It was being talked about.
-John Kalodner was trying to get that together and I honestly don’t remember what happened to that.
+John Kalodner was trying to get that together, and I honestly don’t remember what happened to that.
 I never actually talked to John and Kip about it, but business people were doing it.
 I told them I was all up for it, at least to see what it was like.
-I mean I love John Sykes’ playing and Kip’s a really good friend of mine, so it would have been a very natural thing.
+I mean, I love John Sykes’ playing, and Kip’s a really good friend of mine, so that would have been a very natural thing.
 I don’t know what Kip and I would have done, but I suppose one of us would have played guitar while the other one’s playing bass.

-The guy that was producing the music for the soundtrack was Tom Werman who produced DOKKEN’s TOOTH AND NAIL record.
+The guy producing the music for the soundtrack was Tom Werman, who produced DOKKEN’s TOOTH AND NAIL record.
 They were going to have an actor play the bass player in the film, but he called me up and asked if I’d play in the studio and I said agreed.
-So I came in and we started rehearsing together as a band and the director came down and watched the rehearsals and just liked the chemistry of the band and though it looked real because it was.
+So I came in, and we started rehearsing together as a band, and the director came down and watched the rehearsals and just liked the chemistry of the band and thought it looked real because it was.
 So they offered me the part, it was great.
-I think we spent about three weeks rehearsing and writing and putting the material together.
+I think we spent about three weeks rehearsing and writing, and putting the material together.
 The material was already written, but we arranged it.
 The idea was to make it sound like a band.
 The live parts were done during the filming of the movie at the L.A.
-Sports Arena, most of it was staged, but we did do one live show and they used a lot of that for the audience stuff and everything.
+Sports Arena; most of it was staged, but we did do one live show, and they used a lot of that for the audience stuff and everything.

 Thank you kindly for the interview, Jeff!